 What’s Going On

-April 2023: I made my first La Pas rosette (below)!
-Also completed Gypsy (middle right), and completed the Antique Butterfly top (bottom on bed), and finished quitting circular Alice Nova (below right).
+April 2023: I made my first La Pas rosette (below).
+Also completed the Antique Butterfly top (bottom image, on bed), and finished quilting the round Alice Nova.
 Also started design and piecing work with Penny on the 225 commemorative quilt for the Bondville Fair in August.
 My partner are trying to purchase a house, and we hopefully close on May 12th, so things will come to a halt around then.
-I’ve also re-designed the Snow Making Pond quilt into a ‘hexified panel’ quilt (below left).
-More on that later.
+I’ve also re-designed the Snow Making Pond quilt into a ‘hexified panel’ quilt.

-March 2023: I just completed piecing the Gypsy Party (middle right) and I’m thrilled with how it looks.
+March 2023: I just completed piecing the Gypsy Party and I’m thrilled with how it looks.
 Now I need to get border fabric and quilt it.

-February 2023: I have received everything I need to start my ultimate English Paper Piecing (EPP) project – La Mia Passacaglia (see loose sketch middle left).
+February 2023: I have received everything I need to start my ultimate English Paper Piecing (EPP) project – La Mia Passacaglia.
 I know, I’m about 5 years late to discover amazing quilt making fads.
 Not surprising as I’m not a traditional quilt maker.
-But this intricate EPP quilt is the one I’ve been working up to!
+But this intricate EPP quilt is the one I’ve been working up to.

 This year I have been working on my EPP project Gypsy Party (above right) most days.
 I finally completed Hen Rietta (below left) last month and I really love the way it has turned out.
-I completed the Dresden Plate Jean Impey workshop quilt I made called And Read All Over (above middle).
+I completed the Dresden Plate Jean Impey workshop quilt I made called And Read All Over which sold at the Fair.
 For the Bondville Fair this year, I am working on an antique butterfly quilt (bottom), and have drafted a few ideas for a 225th Year of the Fair commemorative quilt.
 Still on my plate from last year is the quilting of Alice Nova (very bottom left), which I’m quilting now.
 So my quilt making life is wonderfully busy.

 One of my big project this year is my Snow Making Pond quilt (top left).
 I’m still in the design part of the work, but I hope to get to it very soon.